Hwy 55 Burgers Shakes & Fries: History and operations

 Kenney Moore began the business in 1991 by opening a now-defunct restaurant in Goldsboro, North Carolina's Berkeley Mall.
 He asked the owners of his equipment to in-house finance his operation as he only had $500 to his name.
 Moore quickly acquired three more closed restaurants and found himself $30,000 in debt to his foodservice distributor.
 After adapting Robert K. Greenleaf's philosophy of servant leadership, his fortunes turned.
 Moore switched to a franchisee style of ownership and Andy's Cheesesteaks and Cheeseburgers expanded throughout Eastern North Carolina.

 In February 2012, Andy's announced that it had changed its name to Hwy 55 Burgers, Shakes & Fries, as a means to avoid potential lawsuits with other similarly named restaurants, once it decided to expand outside of North Carolina.
 The name is a homage to North Carolina Highway 55, and many of the locations in the state were painted with a mural map showing the route of the highway.
 The company's decor, always influenced by 1950s-era diners, also took on a pink-and-teal color scheme.
 In May, the company opened a franchised store in Myrtle Beach, South Carolina, the first location outside the state of North Carolina.
 The first international locations followed in 2014 with openings in Abu Dhabi.
 The Abu Dhabi location later closed.

 In 2013, Hwy 55 was named a top-40 food franchise by the Franchise Business Review.

 By February 2022, the chain had 108 locations in nine U.S. states, including North Carolina (81), South Carolina (12), Tennessee (6), Georgia (2), Texas (2), Montana (1), Ohio (1), Virginia (1) and West Virginia (1).

+On December 31, 2024, The Little Mint, Inc., parent company of Hwy 55, filed for Chapter 11 bankruptcy protection.
+Locations are expected to remain open throughout the procedure.